ducksplash/ducksplash.github.io/README.md

 You play as Nora Kennedy, an ambitious reporter working for the local paper in the semi-fictional town of Tawley, Co.
 Sligo, Ireland.

-Using your torch, your phone and your wits, you'll uncover a strange conspiracy.
+Using your torch, your phone and your wits, you'll uncover a conspiracy that challenges reality itself.

 [not yet anywhere near release]